-A. Individual Interestholder

-1. I am not a non-resident alien for purposes of U.S. income taxation.

-2. My U.S. taxpayer identification number (Social Security Number) is
+- A. Individual Interestholder - 1.
+I am not a non-resident alien for purposes of U.S. income taxation. - 2.
+My U.S. taxpayer identification number (Social Security Number) is

-- 3. My home address is

-- B. Partnership, Corporation or Other Interestholder

-- 1.

------- is not a foreign corporation, foreign partnership, foreign trust (Name of Interestholder) or foreign estate (as those terms are defined in the Code and Treasury Regulations).

-- 2. The interestholder's U.S. employer identification number is - The interestholder's office address and place of incorporation (if applicable) is
+- 3. My home address is - B. Partnership, Corporation or Other Interestholder - 1. ------ is not a foreign corporation, foreign partnership, foreign trust (Name of Interestholder) or foreign estate (as those terms are defined in the Code and Treasury Regulations). - 2.
+The interestholder's U.S. employer identification number is